JustinvdLee/myLibs/README.md

 ## Tutorials
 ### Building
+The building of project is preferably done in a .build/ directory.
+The default output directory in this repository is the project root.
+Keep in mind that if you change the build location, the output directory will also change.
-To build a library or project, use the following commands:
+To build a library or project, use the following commands in the project root:
 ```shell
 mkdir .build
 cd .build